canonical/data-science-stack/README.md

 - out-of-the box containerized ML Environments
 - an intuitive CLI which streamlines the management of those containers (data-science-stack snap)

-The container orchestration system also handles how to integrate with the host's GPU and drivers, so the containerized environments can only focus on user-space libraries.
+The container orchestration system also handles the integration with the host's GPU and drivers, so the containerized environments can only focus on user-space libraries.

 ## Features